-So what do we modern American disciples need our Lord to teach us about prayer?
-I mean, what could He possibly teach those of us who are ingrained in His Church and surrounded with Scripture, lessons, and sermons?
+So what do modern American disciples need our Lord to teach us about prayer?
 The Bible is more highly available to the average Christian than ever.
 And we have some of the most gifted teachers ever delivering messages regarding the practice of prayer.
 What could it be that we don’t know regarding prayer?

+Is it possible that any of us are so far along in spiritual growth that we have no need for the basics of prayer?
 For some, a lack of knowledge is not to blame.
-And yet for many, I believe it is.
+And yet, for many, I believe it is.
 Too many within our congregations are “in church” but have never been trained in our Lord’s prayer teachings.
 There is yet another group.
-From their perspective, they are so advanced in the faith that they disdain the simple fundamentals of our faith.
-Is it possible that any of us are so far along in spiritual growth that we have no need of the basics of prayer?
+From their perspective, they are so advanced in the faith that they disdain the fundamentals.

-Who should pray?
 Every child of God is called into a lifestyle of prayer.
 God wants to hear from you.
 Prayer is a responsibility and a privilege.
 Jesus didn’t say “if you pray,” but “when you pray” (see Matthew 6:5-13).
-As a born again child of God, you do have what it takes for a lifestyle of prayer.
-You are able to put into practice what you know.
-But remember the first and most important prayer every person should pray is a prayer of repentance.
+As a child of God, you have what it takes for a lifestyle of prayer.
+You can put into practice what you know.
+But remember, the first and most crucial prayer every person should pray is a prayer of repentance.

-I doubt any of us have moved beyond a need for these fundamentals.
+I doubt any of us have moved beyond a need for these six.
 Like me, most of you are overjoyed at the simplicity of prayer.
-And so I encourage you to stay in the school of Christ and learn from our Lord.
-His promises are true and His peace is overwhelming.
+And so, I encourage you to stay in the school of Christ and learn from our Lord.
+His promises are true, and His peace is overwhelming.
 He is “able to do exceeding abundantly above all that we ask or think” (Ephesians 3:20).
 “Lord, teach us to pray.”